 - How you handle system notifications and other short audio interruptions

 - How voice control solutions interact with your application

 - When is your application allowed to hold on to resources and wake locks

 Note that expectations for applications that play video can significantly differ from audio-only applications.

 Documentation for multimedia application

-Follow all relevant Android developer pages describing instructions for API level 22 (Fire OS 5) and 25 (Fire OS 6).
+Follow all relevant Android developer pages describing instructions for API level 22 (Fire OS 5), 25 (Fire OS 6).
+You should understand the implement the behavior described on the following developer pages: (Fire OS 6) and 28 (Fire OS 7).
 You should understand the implement the behavior described on the following developer pages: